SciBorgs/SciGuides/reference-sheets/CameraCalibration.md

      vnl-filter -p x,y | \
      feedgnuplot --domain --square --set 'xrange [0:1280] noextend' --set 'yrange [720:0] noextend'
      ```
    - The screen should show purple areas in a graph representing your coverage.
 Here is an example of what good coverage should look like: [Good Coverage Example](https://www.chiefdelphi.com/uploads/default/original/3X/5/f/5f7f3a3729081426a83c6749b8e1705076b898c4.png).
+Notice that it's still not perfect, especially on the edges.
+   - *You can fill in those missing spots* by  retaking a video focusing on the calibration's weak points, and converting that video into frames with a different template name. **Continue only when you are satisfied with your coverage**.

 4. **Calculate Focal Length**:
-   - Once you have coverage you are happy with, you need to calculate the focal length of your camera since it is needed for the calibration.
-You may do so [here](https://www.desmos.com/calculator/2qdnj5xi6l).
+   - Calibration requires the focal length of your camera.
+Linked [here](https://www.desmos.com/calculator/2qdnj5xi6l) is a calculator.

 5. **Run Calibration**:
    - Run the following command to calibrate the camera: